 Alexanders (Organic)

 Smyrnium olusatrum.
-Perennial/Biennial.
+Biennial.

-This plant goes by many names and has a long history, possibly going back to Alexander The Great.
+This plant goes by many names and has a long history, possibly going back to Alexander the Great.
 Ancient Romans ate the leaves, stems, roots, and flower buds as vegetables.
 Leaves are comparable to a mild-flavored parsley, and are tasty in salad or used as an herb.
-Large, yellow-flowered umbel blooms are highly desirable to beneficial insects.
+Large umbels of yellow-flowered blossoms are highly desirable to beneficial insects.
 Aromatic black seeds give Alexanders one of its synonyms – Black Lovage.
-Short-lived perennial or biennial that will self-sow and grows in sun or shade.
-Plants are not true perennials, they tend to die after flowering (which may take a few years).
-With its noninvasive self-sowing habit, it is perfect for the low maintenance or semi-wild garden.
+It is technically a biennial, however Alexanders may take 2-3 years to flower in some growing conditions.
+While it prefers part shade, it can grow in sun or shade.
+Self-sowing habit is perfect for low maintenance or semi-wild gardens.
 Native to the Mediterranean, the Romans introduced Alexanders throughout Europe, where it can still be found growing wild near medieval monastery gardens.
-Seeds require a period of moist, cold conditions for germination.
-Sow in fall or early spring.
-Very winter hardy, plants sometimes go dormant in the summer.
-We thank Dr. Alan Kapuler of Peace Seeds for introducing this cool plant to the Oregon gardening scene.
-Aka, Alexander’s Greens, Alisanders, Black Lovage, Horse Parsley, Macedonian Parsley, and Maceron.

 Seed Saving